Civil-Service-Human-Resources/csl-service/README.md

 ### REST Endpoints:

-* A postman collection is available at [docs/csl-service.postman_collection.json] for the following:
+* A postman collection is [available here](docs/csl-service.postman_collection.json) for the following:

   * Generating oAuth2.0 token using identity-service
   * Actuator Endpoints
   * Test Endpoint

+### Azure Build Pipeline:

+Azure build pipeline is used for the docker container build for the deployment in higher environment.
+Azure build pipeline configuration is [included here](azure-pipelines.yml).